 The wheels are attached to the number selection device.
 The wheels are turned by blasts of air pressure fed into the wheels by air compressors.
 Prior to the official drawing, a minimum of four test drawings are performed to insure the wheels are in proper working order.
 All tests are completed before the pools close

 During the Lottery drawing, the winning numbers will be announced after the wheels roll to a stop.
 Human hands never touch the wheels during the live drawing.

-Mass Cash is drawn every day at approximately 10:45 p.m.
-Megabucks Doubler is drawn every Wednesday and Saturday at approximately 10:55 p.m.
+As of October 26, 2014, Mass Cash will be drawn every day at approximately 10:00 p.m.
+Megabucks Doubler is drawn every Wednesday and Saturday at approximately 11:20 p.m.
 A Lotto machine is used to draw the numbers in both games.
 There is a spare Lotto machine at Lottery backup location to be used in the event the Drawing Supervisor or Technician deems the first machine inoperable.

 There are three sets of Lotto balls regularly used for Mass Cash and Megabucks Doubler.
 Each night, the Lottery computer makes a random selection of one set of balls to use for the drawing.
 In addition to the ball set selection, the computer will also select a random loading position.
 The balls are weighed, verified, and cross-referenced each night.
 The balls are positioned sequentially with the #1 ball loaded in either the upper right, lower right, lower left, or upper left position.